palkan/isolator/README.md

 1) Isolator tries to detect the environment automatically and includes only necessary adapters.
 Thus the order of loading gems matters: make sure that `isolator` is required in the end (NOTE: in Rails, all adapters loaded after application initialization).

 2) Isolator does not distinguish framework-level adapters.
-For example, `:active_job` spy doesn't take into account which AJ adapter you use; if you are using a safe one (e.g. `Que`) just disable the `:active_job` adapter to avoid false negatives (i.e. `Isolator.adapters.active_job.disable!`).
+For example, `:active_job` spy doesn't take into account which AJ adapter you use; if you are using a safe one (e.g. `Que`) just disable the `:active_job` adapter to avoid false negatives.
+You can do this by adding an initializer:

+    ```rb
+    require "active_job/base"
+    Isolator.adapters.active_job.disable!
+    ```

-3) Isolator tries to detect the `test` environment and slightly change its behavior: first, it respect _transactional tests_; secondly, error raising is turned on by default (see [below](#configuration)).
+4) Isolator tries to detect the `test` environment and slightly change its behavior: first, it respect _transactional tests_; secondly, error raising is turned on by default (see [below](#configuration)).

-4) Experimental [multiple databases](https://guides.rubyonrails.org/active_record_multiple_databases.html) has been added in v0.7.0.
+5) Experimental [multiple databases](https://guides.rubyonrails.org/active_record_multiple_databases.html) has been added in v0.7.0.
 Please, let us know if you encounter any issues.

 ### Configuration